 The customers usually are other inmates or officers.
 It seems surprising that officers would trust those they are supposed to be monitoring to wash, curl and clip their hair but inmates are still people at the end of the day, and they are people that are trustworthy.
 Often, officers are the ones that choose the best fits for the salon based on the behavior and personality of the inmates.

 Inmates that get the opportunity to visit the shop for services are other people that have shown good behavior during their time at the prison.
 Though the salon is a definite point of the prison, I feel sorry that my girls can't get a sleek frontal or quick weave.
 A nice twist out or Dominican blow out is fantastic too.

-Prison hair salons work a little different than regular salons.
+Prison hair salons work a little differently than regular salons.
 For one, those that work in the salon thoroughly searched before and after they enter and leave the salon for their days work.
-Workers in the salon are not allowed to take any of their work tools back to their cell, the bathroom or any other area besides their work zone.
+Workers in the salon are not allowed to take any of their work tools back to their cell, the bathroom, or any other area besides their work zone.
 Secondly, no booth rent paid by the employees, and employees do not pay any taxes.

-Additionally, customers and stylists participation is dependent upon continuing good behavior.
+Additionally, customers and stylists' participation is dependent upon continuing good behavior.

 Hair Salons Make A Huge Impact On Those Incarcerated

 Hair salons inside of prisons serve as a positive fixture on a multitude of levels.